toggledbits/sockproxyd/README.md

 ```

 The above `CONN` command is abbreviated for clarity; it would normally include at least a `NTFY` option to specify the device and action (with service ID) to receive notifications of ready data.

+To receive notifications, you just need to define an action in the service your plugin/device default.
+That's the service ID and action name you provide to the NTFY command or CONN option.
+Because of the single-threaded nature of Vera and openLuup plugins, it's recommended that you define the implementation of your action as a `<job>` (as opposed to a `<run>`.

+You action implementation should read the socket to retrieve its data and handle it.
+As mentioned earlier, if it's possible that your endpoint can send you frequent messages, you may want to consider using the PACE option to reduce the frequency of notifications.
+This basically "batches up" notifications so that individual receives within the pace period are sent as one notification.
+For example, in PACE=5, any number of datagrams arriving within a five-second period will cause only a single notification.
+This does not delay notifications--the first notification is sent when the first datagram is received from the remote.
+It is the follow-on datagrams within the next 5 seconds that don't get individual notifications.
+Therefore, your socket read routine should spend an amount of time equal to the pace time waiting for data, to make sure you've receive all of the datagrams that have arrived during the "quiet period."

 ## LICENSE